-

 Bookmarklets for Power Users / Administrators

-- When purging content from the recycle bin, you can first Count Recycled Content.
+2. When approving or else purging content from the recycle bin, you can first Count Tabbed Content.
 And use this Checkbox Search 'n' Select tool to quickly select all items with, say, 'DELETE' in their name or section (huge time saver).

 Other Useful Bookmarklets